-Join Judy Steiner-Williams for an in-depth discussion in this video Overview of style guides, part of Writing Research Papers.
+Join Judy Steiner-Williams for an in-depth discussion in this video Overview of style guides, part of Writing a Research Paper.

 1. Examining Types of Research Papers